okeneo/Blog/README.md

 ## Setup

 This project is designed to run with Docker.
 However, you can also run the Django application independently (using the [Setup Django](#setup-django) instructions), which is often convenient during development.
 This means, however, that Nginx will no longer serve as a revere proxy, and Redis will need to be started manually.
 Additionally, in a production environment, you will no longer have Certbot for HTTPS.
-It is also important to know that the Django (development) server is not even designed for use in a production environment, as seen [here](https://docs.djangoproject.com/en/5.1/ref/django-admin/#runserver).
+It is also important to know that the Django (development) server is not even designed for use in a production environment, as stated [here](https://docs.djangoproject.com/en/5.1/ref/django-admin/#runserver).

 ## Setup (Docker)